 Going to individual therapy when you’re in the midst of a troubled relationship could lead to several outcomes:

 - You might realize that you want to end the relationship.

 - You might find ways to accept your partner’s shortcomings or the limitations of the relationship, especially if you discover other ways to attend to your unmet needs.

-- Your insights might change the nature of the fights or conversations you have with your partner, leading to greater clarity or mutual engagement in the process of change.
+- Your insights might change the nature of the fights or conversations you have, leading to greater clarity or mutual engagement in the process of change.

 Whatever happens, know that while you can’t control or “fix” your partner, you have the right and the freedom to take care of yourself.

 If you’re ready to find a counselor for individual or couples work, you can use the search tools on OpenCounseling to find affordable therapists near you.
 If online therapy would be a better fit for your schedule or lifestyle, you can try signing up with one of our sponsors, BetterHelp or ReGain.
-Better times with your partner might be just a call or click away!
+Better times with your partner could be just a call or click away.